 Hardy St. Yard, Texas & New Orleans (T&NO) Railroad

-The precise interlocking assignment for Tower 207 remains undetermined.
+The precise interlocking design for Tower 207 remains undetermined.
 It was located along Maury St. at the east end of the T&NO Hardy St. yard, and it appears to have had a responsibility associated with managing train movements to and from the yard.
 The adjacent T&NO tracks were (and remain today) a major east/west line across north Houston, so it is likely that Tower 207 controlled access between this main line and the east end of the yard.
 The Tower 207 designation was assigned to an electric interlocker at this location in 1958.
-The elevated tower in the photos below implies that, at least initially, the towerman needed a good view of the yard tracks and both directions of the main line.
+The elevated tower in the photos below implies that, at least initially, the tower operator needed a good view of the yard tracks and both directions of the main line.

-top.
+it.
 The image was scanned

 from a slide obtained by Carl Codney.
 The slide is captioned "Houston, Texas SP

-was granted.
+fan trip, 8/31/57".
 Note the white building immediately behind the tower structure

 survived and is visible in